DivyanshuMishra97/Youtube_Channel_Insights/README.md

 ## Steps Followed

 ### Step 1: Data Collection and Import
-- Imported the channel's performance data from a CSV file using Python.
+- Imported the channel's performance data to a CSV file.
 - Ensured the dataset included key metrics such as video type, views, likes, dislikes, comments, and video length.

 ### Step 2: Data Preprocessing (ETL)